• Skip to primary navigation

 “Start by having the first conversation at your own kitchen table.”

 A single, approximately 10-minute conversation encouraging actively taking the perspective of others can markedly reduce prejudice for at least three months.
-A study illustrates this potential with a door-to-door canvassing intervention in South Florida targeting antitransgender prejudice.
+A study illustrates this potential with a door-to-door canvassing intervention in South targeting antitransgender prejudice.
 Read more here

 Filed Under: Quynhhx